 After looking at more than 20 years of medical malpractice outcomes, social scientists found that physicians win the majority of jury trials where there is weak evidence of negligence.
 When there is vigorous debate about the alleged negligence, physicians still win 70% of the time – and perhaps most startling of all, physicians win in almost 50% of the cases where undeniable negligence took place.

 While it’s difficult to cite one specific reason for this trend, some patterns do emerge from the data.
 Because medical malpractice cases often involve detailed medical treatments and complex surgical procedures, the jargon can be confusing for juries unfamiliar with these terms.
-Some jurors are skeptical about the civil court system altogether, and project these stigmas onto the injured plaintiff.
-Finally, jurors may assume that medical errors are bound to happen from time to time, even though doctors are held to higher standard of care than most.
+Some jurors are skeptical about the civil court system altogether and project these stigmas onto the injured plaintiff.
+Finally, jurors may assume that medical errors are bound to happen from time to time, even though doctors are held to a higher standard of care than most.

 How to Find a Skilled Medical Malpractice Lawyer

 Although these odds may seem insurmountable, many medical malpractice lawyers are able to overcome this problem, winning fair compensation for their injured and sick clients.
 But how can you determine the skill level of your trial attorney before you actually face the jury?

 Here are some of the things you should look for when researching medical malpractice attorneys in your state:

 - A strong trial record on similar cases.
 When assessing a trial attorney, it’s critical to look at their track record in the courtroom and ask them detailed questions about the cases they’ve handled in the past.
 Past successes in medical malpractice are a good sign that they can handle any challenges in your case, too.